gabrielfeo/develocity-api-kotlin/README.md

 It's recommended to learn about endpoints and their responses through IDE auto-complete.
 Javadoc appearing in auto-complete is the full API manual, same as Gradle's online docs.

-This library provides a few helper functions on top of the regular API:
+This library provides a few extension functions on top of the regular API:

 ```kotlin
 // Regular query to /api/builds, limited to 1000 builds server-side